7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark-Useful-Packet-Filters.md

 ```

-Save filters with `Bookmarks`, enter a filter, left click the blue flag icon and `Save this filter`; to use click the plus symbol on the far right handside of the window, next to the Arrow at the end of the `Apply a display filter input bar ... <Ctrl-/>.
+Save filters with `Bookmarks`, enter a filter, left click the blue flag icon and `Save this filter`; to use click the plus symbol on the far right hand side of the window, next to the Arrow at the end of the `Apply a display filter input bar ... <Ctrl-/>.

 Profiles `Edit -> ConfiguraFollow HTTP stream -> Find: "C:\"tion Profiles...
 [Ctrl+Shift+A]`

-Filter by a timeframe:
+Filter by a time frame:
 ```c
 (frame.time >= "Sep 24, 2021 16:45:11") && (frame.time <= "Sep 24, 2021 16:45:30")
 ```